 Cast: Adam Driver, Scarlett Johansson, Laura Dern, Alan Alda, and Ray Liotta

-This one is a nerve-wrecking emotional ringer and you need a box of tissues by your side!
-Marriage Story is Noah Baumbach’s stellar take on what makes and breaks a marriage and a perspective of both sides.
+The movie is about a couple.
+This one is a nerve-wracking emotional ringer and you need a box of tissues by your side!
+Interracial marriage Story is Noah Baumbach’s stellar take on what makes and breaks a marriage and a perspective of both sides.
 The movie shows the couple navigating divorce, with brutal hostility, custody battle of their son and how people in love fall out of it.
 Scarlett Johansson and Adam Driver deliver outstanding performances in this heartbreaking account of divorce and what it puts a family through.
 The movie is testament to how love changes over the course of time and how people once so much in love fall out of it.
+This movie is one of the best romantic movies on Netflix.
+Its filming took place in New York city.

 IMDB rating: 6.6